PaulShpilsher/world-text-foundation-acronyms/README.md

   GET /acronym?from=:fromlimit=:limit&search=:search
 ```
 Query arguments:
-- *:search* is a mandatory string what to search for
+- *:search* is a mandatory string what to search for (case insensitive)
-- *:from* is a mandatory non-negative number for paging describing how many results to skip
+- *:from* is a mandatory non-negative number for paging: how many results to skip
-- *:limit* is a mandatory non-negative number for paging  describing how many results to return
+- *:limit* is a mandatory non-negative number for paging: maximum number of acronyms to return

 Result is a JSON array of acronyms with definitions
 ```